bensanmorris/poisson_disk_sampler/README.md

 - Sampling an image / regions of an image
 - Procedurally placing objects of varying sizes in a game with no overlap
+- Creating a voronoi partitioning (using the poisson points as the voronoi points)

 # How to use